lafleurdeboum/servicewall/README.md

 services need to use ports on the network card, such as Skype, MORPGames, or sharing files with someone using Samba, local games ...

-And you run a linux kernel and Network Manager
+And you run a linux kernel and Network Manager.

 You want a firewall that drops invalid traffic whatsoever, and allows "some" services at home for people at home, and usually less when you're in a ...